w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Seek alliances and build networks

-Strengthening the networks and alliances of accessibility supports helps to increase knowledge, implementation, and drive for change. @@@
+Organizations may have many departments working on web implementation projects.
+Seek them out and bring them together.
+Provide shared training opportunities and look for opportunities to develop shared resources.
+Strengthening the networks and alliances of people working on web projects interested in accessibility will help increase knowledge and drive for change.

 {::nomarkdown}
 <%= learn_more %>